A1 – Tissue Differentiation Using Model-based Optical Sensor Systems

 The fusion of novel, multimodal sensor systems using machine learning methods yields a high potential that exceeds that of the individual sensors.
 The multimodal sensor systems are intended to support surgeons in making decisions between resection and tissue preservation as a supplement to frozen section diagnostics.
 Under this multimodal approach, sensor systems are to be developed and used.
 Due to the changed tissue characteristics, this should enable a fast and intraoperative assessment of the tissue.

-In order to enable maximal functional preservation for the patient, a small volume identification of the tumor borders is necessary.
-The central topic of research project A1 is the discrimination of tissue boundaries based on elastic parameters using optical methods.
-This approach is based on the fact that tumor tissue has a different morphology than healthy tissue.
 The increased growth of tumor tissue leads to a denser but less organized structure of the malignant tissue and to changes in the extracellular matrix (ECM).
-The increased density of the extracellular matrix leads to changes in the elastic parameters of the tissue.
+The increased density of the ECM leads to changes in the elastic parameters of the tissue.
 This serves as an approach to tissue differentiation, as the elasticity is quantifiable.

 Change in elastic parameters caused by a remodelling and increased synthesis of the extracellular matrix (ECM)